AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 This article is organized into these sections:
 * Traffic protection overview: Learn how you are protected from malicious traffic.
 * Suggested process for configuring rules: Read about a high level methodology for protecting your website.
-* Setup: Discover how to setup, configure, and deploy traffic filter rules, including WAF rules.
+* Setup: Discover how to setup, configure, and deploy traffic filter rules, including the advanced WAF rules.
 * Rules syntax: Read about how to declare traffic filter rules in the cdn.yaml configuration file.
 This includes both the traffic filter rules available to all Sites and Forms customers, as well as the subcategory of WAF rules for those who license that capability.
 * Rules examples: See examples of declared rules to get you on your way.
 * Rules with rate limits: Learn how to use rate limiting rules to protect your site from high volume attacks